knewplay/book-programming-essential/toolset/tools.md

   <figcaption>On September 9, 1947, a team of computer scientists reported the world’s first computer bug—a moth trapped in their computer at Harvard University.</figcaption>
 </figure> -->

 At the end of the day, writing code is really just typing text.
 This means, in theory, you could use anything from Google Docs to Microsoft Word for this task.
-However, as you delve deeper into programming, you'll understand the need for tools tailored specifically for the job.
-They're designed with coding in mind, providing features like syntax highlighting, auto-completion, error detection, and integrated debugging.
+However, as you delve deeper into programming, you'll understand the need for tools tailored specifically for the job, as they will make the coding process faster, more efficient, and less error-prone.

 > Fun fact: In computing, we often refer to programming errors as "bugs."
 The term "bug" actually has a fascinating origin.
 Back in 1947, a moth found its way into one of the components of the Mark II computer at Harvard University.
 When the team, led by Grace Hopper, discovered it, they commented that they were "debugging" the system.
 That's how we got the term "debugging."
 So, a "bug" refers to an error or flaw in software that produces unexpected results, and "debugging" is the process of finding and fixing these issues to ensure the program works correctly.